charinev/opnc/processes/docs/components/05_v2g-pki-services.md

 Name|Explanantion|Example
 ----|--------|-----
 Common Name|The unique [ISO15118 description](../05_handling-of-ids.md) for the certificate.
 This must match exactly to the ISO15118 and VDE Application Guide standard or you will receive a name mismatch error in the PnC Ecosystem|PCID: e.g. WP012345678901234
 Organization|	The legal name of your organization.
-This should not be abbreviated and should include suffixes such as Inc, Corp, or LLC.|Hubject GmbH
+This should not be abbreviated and should include suffixes such as Inc, Corp, or LLC.|CharIN GmbH

 #### CSR Example
 ```